journocoders/journocoders.github.io/index.md

 ---
 layout: blank
-location: ldn
 lang: en
 meetup: journocoders
 ---
+We are a community group of journalists and others who work in the media, or are planning to in the future.

-We help journalists and other people working in the media develop technical skills for use in their reporting.
+Together, we aim to learn and share ✨ technical skills for use in our reporting in a supportive environment.

-That might be data analysis as part of an investigation, scraping data from government websites, building data visualisations to better tell a story, or something else entirely.
+That might be 🔎 data analysis as part of an investigation, 💻 scraping data from government websites, 📉 building data visualisations to better tell a story, or something else entirely.

-We run a free monthly meetup in London where we try to learn these skills together.
+We meet monthly in London to learn and network.
 All sessions are appropriate for complete beginners and above.

 {% include join.html
-    text='Join Journocoders on Meetup and hear about our next event.' button='Join us!'
+    text='Register to hear about our next event 👉' button='Join us'
 %}

-We also tweet out each meetup from [@journocoders](https://twitter.com/journocoders).
+You can also follow [@journocoders](https://twitter.com/journocoders) for more on what we're up to.

 {% include events.html
     next='Next event'